Sri480/Sri_2/c1_test.md

 ## Recommendations

 1. AlphaSense offers its services based on a subscription-based model.
-While this is useful for organizations, especially integrating with thrid party softeare and APIs, this is not user-friendly for first-time  user or a potential future customer.
+While this is useful for organizations, especially integrating with thrid party software and APIs, this is not user-friendly for a first-time  user or a potential future customer.
 Even though there is a free trial, it is not seamless.
 Currently we get a message "Please fill out the form below and an AlphaSense team member will be in touch within 20 minutes to help set up your trial."
 Providing a seamless web-based interface with limited free options for all would greatly benefit the company, much like OpenAI's ChatGPT.
 This provides convenience and more visibility into potential benefits offered by the company.
 Also providing some services for free would bring more traffic to this site and make it more popular amongst finance professionals.
 AI technologies like Natural Language Processing (which is already used in its core products) can be leveraged for its free web based interface.

 2. Another recommendation is for AlphaSense to leverage AI and machine learning capabilities to provide personalized investment advice for individual investors.
 Individual investors do not have access to all the market research available to large corporations or hedge funds who can employ people to do the research for them.
 Personal investment advice for free or a minimal fee would be an excellent way to draw more traffic to this site and be of benefit to the community.